-Deer seasons across the nation have now begun drawing to a close, leaving many hunters longing to extend their time afield.
-Luckily, this is quite easily accomplished, for most avid deer hunters.
+Deer seasons across the nation have begun drawing to a close, leaving many hunters longing to extend their time.
+Luckily, this is quite easily accomplished for most avid deer hunters.

 The following are 5 post-season chores not to overlook when attempting to make the most out of your efforts afield, over the weeks and months ahead.

 Feed Year Round